simplybusiness/Kiln/quickstart/README.md

 ### Configuring DNS

 Now we have an IAM user created with the necessary permissions to use `kops`, we need to setup the DNS domain that will be used for our Kubernetes cluster, which we assume is already hosted in Route53.
-The simplest approach is to add records to the root of a domain, where all subdomains related to the cluster will be in the form `something.clustername.mydomain.tld`.
-If this is appropriate for your environment, then you don't need to do anything else here.

-If you want to create all cluster subdomains under a specific subdomain under your domain name (taking the form `something.clustername.subdomain.mydomain.tld`), then you will need to create a new hosted zone in Route53 and setup an NS record for this subdomain in the parent domain.
+In order to keep cluster resources relatively self-contained, we will create a subdomain to contain all of our cluster DNS records, taking the form `something.clustername.subdomain.mydomain.tld`).
+To do this, you will need to create a new hosted zone in Route53 and setup an NS record for this subdomain in the parent domain.

 Note: these instructions assume you have [jq](https://stedolan.github.io/jq/) installed.